PierreQuentel/bihan/README.md

 - `dialog.response.headers` : the HTTP response headers.
 Instance of
   [email.message.Message](https://docs.python.org/3/library/email.message.html)

-- `dialog.response.cookie` : instance of http.cookies.SimpleCookie, used
+- `dialog.response.cookie` : instance of [http.cookies.SimpleCookie]
-  to set cookies to send to the user agent with the response.
+  (https://docs.python.org/3/library/http.cookies.html), used to set cookies to send to the user agent with the response.

 - `dialog.response.encoding` : Unicode encoding to use to convert the string returned by script functions into a bytestring.
 Defaults to